StealthHydra179/spurhacks2025/README.md

 # CapySpend
 ![Capy the Capybara On The Landing Page](https://github.com/StealthHydra179/spurhacks2025/raw/main/devpost_images/landing_page.png)

+## Elevator Pitch

+**CapySpend: AI-powered personal finance that takes action.** Connect your bank, let our agentic AI automatically create budgets and savings goals.
+No spreadsheets, just smart automation.

+**CapySpend: Your AI-powered financial companion that turns financial chaos into financial clarity.**

 ## Inspiration
 Managing personal finances can be incredibly overwhelming, especially when trying to create and maintain a budget manually.
 Many people struggle with: